mspnp/solution-architectures/cicdbots/README.md

   AZURE_DEVOPS_SE_EXT_GITHUB_ID_CICD_BOTS=$(echo $AZURE_DEVOPS_SE_EXT_GITHUB_OUTPUT_CICD_BOTS | jq ".id" -r)
   ```

-1. using the Multi-Stage YAML just edited in the previous section create the new pipeline.
-Some info could be requested during this process.
+1. use the Multi-Stage YAML from  the previous section to create the new pipeline.

    :eyes:  The command will give you the service connection options.
 Please, choose the one already created.